-Zenda is one of the few cross-border shipping companies that can quickly and accurately calculate taxes and duties on your cross-border shipments.
+Zenda is one of the few cross border shipping companies that can quickly and accurately calculate taxes and duties on your international shipments.

 Your customers will not only see what fees are required on their purchase, they can pay these fees during checkout, and know that their package will clear their country’s customs office without delays or additional money owed.
 This way, you’ve provided accurate and transparent information which will go a long way towards keeping your customers happy (and returning in the future).